MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

 ms.date: 04/20/2020
 ---

-# Different versions of SQL Server help documentation in Help Viewer
+# Different versions of SQL Server help content in Help Viewer

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

+This article describes how to download and view offline SQL Server content in Help Viewer with [SQL Server Management Studio (SSMS)](../ssms/download-sql-server-management-studio-ssms.md).

 Offline documentation for older versions of Microsoft SQL Server has been archived.
 Yet the archived documentation is still available.

-This article describes how to download and view offline SQL Server content in Help Viewer with [SQL Server Management Studio (SSMS)](../ssms/download-sql-server-management-studio-ssms.md).

 Internet access is required to download the Help Viewer content.
 You can then migrate the content to a computer that doesn't have internet access.